YaLTeR/BunnymodXT/README.md

 Then compile the `ALL_BUILD` project from the generated VS solution.

-If you want to make a Windows XP-compatible build, additionally specify `-T v141_xp` (or the equivalent for your Visual Studio version) in the `cmake` command line arguments.
+If you want to make a release build, you need to specify `-DCMAKE_BUILD_TYPE=Release` in the `cmake` command line arguments.
+This is needed because the Rust CMake module uses that variable to determine whether to build the crate in release or debug mode.

 ### Linux